jmizell/GoMITMProxy/README.md

     	use the supplied dns resolver, instead of system defaults -generate_ca_only
-    	generate a certificate authority, and exit -http_port int
+    	generate a certificate authority, and exit -http_ports string
-    	port to listen for http requests
+    	ports to listen for http requests (default "0") -https_ports string
-  -https_port int
-    	port to listen for https requests
+    	ports to listen for https requests (default "0") -json
-  -json
     	output json log format to standard out -key_age_hours int